tarwn/lessthandot-hugo/blogs/content/posts/2012-12-21-successful-consulting-series-consulting-vs.md

 ---
 </p>

 > The Successful Consulting Series is a set of articles that are being written to both, help decisions on joining the consulting field and also, help existing consultants in their professional development initiatives.
-Please visit, “[Successful Consulting Series][1]” for a full listing of each part in this series.
+Please visit, "[Successful Consulting Series][1]" for a full listing of each part in this series.

-Perhaps you're thinking, “I'm bored in my full-time job, managing the same 250 SQL Servers” and are considering a move to consulting.
+Perhaps you're thinking, "I'm bored in my full-time job, managing the same 250 SQL Servers" and are considering a move to consulting.
 Perhaps you received a job offer from a consulting firm yesterday, and are wondering if you really should accept it.
 Working fulltime for a single company and being a consultant are two very different jobs.
 Here are a few things to consider before accepting the job – or declining it because it isn't the perfect job for you and you don't want to settle.